 - Non-conforming loans allow borrowers to have derogatory marks on their credit (such as bankruptcies, etc.), while conforming loans do not always allow these.

-A conforming loan is a conventional mortgage loan that is under the loan limit for the specific county, and meets the requirements to be purchased by Fannie Mae or Freddie Mac.
-A non conforming loan is anything that falls outside of these requirements, including all government-backed and jumbo loans.
+A conforming loan is a conventional mortgage loan that is under the loan limit for the specific county and meets the requirements to be purchased by Fannie Mae or Freddie Mac.
+A non-conforming loan is anything that falls outside of these requirements, including all government-backed and jumbo loans.
 Different situations might make more sense for someone to take out either type of loan.
 If you are looking to purchase a home with a conventional loan, conforming might be the route you want to go.
-But, if you have a lower credit score or want a lower down-payment requirement, then a non conforming loan might be a better fit.
-Get in touch with a loan officer today, and they can go over both options to determine what is the best fit for you.
+But, if you have a lower credit score or want a lower down-payment requirement, then a non-conforming loan might be a better fit.
+Get in touch with a lender today, and they can go over both options to determine what is the best fit for you.